 It is important that when your home or commercial building is in need of roof sheathing, you hire experienced roofing contractors.

-These professionals know the best type of sheathing for your structure, as well as the best materials, clips and fasteners that should be used.
+These professionals know the best type of sheathing for your roof or structure, as well as the more efficient and durable materials, clips and fasteners that should be used.

 You want to be assured that your roof will avoid structural failure due to weather-related sheathing loss.